-For many people, financial struggles don’t come from not making enough money—they come from spending too much of it in the wrong places.
+For many people, financial struggles don’t come from not making enough money.
+They come from spending too much of it in the wrong places.

 The truth is, even if you double your income, bad spending habits will keep you stuck in the paycheck-to-paycheck cycle.
+Many people face money challenges not because they don’t have enough resources.
+It's because their monthly spending isn’t aligned with their goals.

 When I first started investing, I was a Grand Canyon river guide making just $4,000 a year.
 Yet, I was able to save and invest because I knew how to control my spending.
 Of course, that meant living in my VW bus and crashing at a Transcendental Meditation Center when it got too cold.